‘Red Dead Redemption 2’ Breaking Silence This Wednesday With New Trailer

 The new Red Dead Redemption 2 trailer will drop Wednesday, May 2 at 11 a.m.
 ET / 8 a.m.
 PT via Rockstar’s official website and YouTube channel.

 The announcement did come with some new artwork likely featuring outlaw Arthur Morgan in a call back to the same style of art used for John Marston in the original Red Dead Redemption.
-Obviously, there are no other details at this time and fans should anticipate the usual kind of trailer the developer is known for putting out.
+Obviously, there are no other details at this time, and fans should anticipate the usual kind of trailer the developer is known for putting out.

 The developer favors trailers that lean heavily on the show more than they tell, which leads to the community picking out and sharing the details they find.
 How much of the trailer will feature gameplay and what will be shown is the current question.
 The first trailer established the setting of Red Dead Redemption 2 while the second introduced the characters from the game like Morgan and Bill Williamson.